benmneb/vomad.life/content/chiang-mai-food.md

 There really was not a bad item on the menu - except for the meat of course.
 Everything I tried (most of the vegan options) far exceeded my expectations.
 Including brand new meals I'd never experienced anywhere before, like Gado Gado and a life-changing Burmese Tea Leaf Salad.

-<prominent-img src="chiang-mai-food/cathouse-tealeaf" caption="Their famous Burmese Tea Leaf Salad, served with Black Rice and raw garden salad.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/cathouse-tealeaf" caption="Their famous Burmese Tea Leaf Salad, served with Black Rice and raw garden salad.
 This modest looking meal is, taste-wise, quite possibly the best in Chiang Mai.
 Usually comes with coconut milk over the rice and sweet tamarind sauce over the salad."></prominent-img>

 If you're only half as much of a food snob as I'm becoming, you may have noticed that, even at expensive places in the west, black rice is hard to come by.
 (Black rice is [the most nutrient-dense rice](http://nutritionwithryan.com/white-rice-vs-brown-red-black-rice/) available) But here in little ole' Chiang Mai, at the Cat House, black rice is the only rice they offer, and comes standard along with a side salad for every meal.
 They cover the black rice in warm coconut milk, which is a magnificent combination, but you can ask not to have the coconut milk if you don't like it.